-Site optimisation ensures that pages load quickly, are mobile-friendly, and that URLs are SEO friendly.
-Beyond this, there are now many modern, technical factors to be aware of, such as valid HTTPS and schema markup.
-A lack of any of these factors affect the user experience, and directly/indirectly affect how Google rates your website.
+More traditional website optimisation ensures that content and Meta data are optimised, and that URLs are SEO friendly.
+In recent years however, there are many more modern, technical factors to be aware of.
+Such as mobile-responsiveness, page speeds, valid HTTPS and schema markup.
+A lack of any of these factors affect the user experience, and can directly/indirectly affect how Google rates your website.

 As websites become bigger and more complex, technical SEO is now more important than ever.
 A website with hundreds or thousands of pages and no optimisation can mean an average 10% loss in search visitation.
 Growing a website by publishing lots of content is great, but it is easy to ignore how to get the most from it by ensuring a good technical foundation.

-You may be aware that there are many free site audits available from those in the industry.
-But many of these are automated by software and only highlight the more obvious issues, by scanning the code of your website.
+You may be aware that there are many free site audits available in the SEO industry.
+Many of these are automated by software and only highlight the more obvious issues, by scanning the code of your website.